thepensionsregulator/react-components/CONTRIBUTING.md

 Automatic deployment:

-- Branch names that start with `rc`, `feature` or `bug` will be automatically published to NPM with a `next` tag on a `patch` version, only if they pass build and tests on CircleCI.
+- Branch names will be automatically published to NPM with a `next` tag on a `patch` version, only if they pass build and tests on Azure Pipelines.
 The status of deployment will be visible on a pull request.

 Manual deployment:

 - When you're ready to deploy `minor` or `major` versions you can do so from updated `develop` branch in your terminal running command `yarn deploy --message "Release AB#12345"` and follow the instructions in your terminal.
 Update `AB#12345` to refer to the Azure Boards work item relevant to your work. `Lerna` will bump all versions to chosen ones and will push git refs to Github and new packages to the NPM registry.

-- If CircleCI doesn't automatically publish, you can also run `yarn deploy --message "Release AB#12345" --dist-tag next` locally to add the `next` tag.
+- If Azure Pipelines doesn't automatically publish, you can also run `yarn deploy --message "Release AB#12345" --dist-tag next` locally to add the `next` tag.

 - Sometimes, you need github to publish to npm on your behalf.
 To do this, try `npx lerna publish from-git`